nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 ---
-title: "How to Write a MapReduce in Go"
+title: "How to Write a MapReduce in Go Part 1"
 date: 2020-08-06T22:07:05-05:00
-draft: true
+draft: false
 toc: false
 images:
 tags: